 You’ll get to choose one of three packages: Jordan Wanderer, Jordan Explorer, and Jordan Expert.
 The only difference between the three is the number of consecutive days you plan to spend at Petra: one, two, or three.
-The number of attractions you get free access to is the same, over 40.
+The number of attractions you get free access to is over 40.

 Is it worth it?
 Think about that: even if you only get to visit Petra, you would still save money by purchasing it.
 The more tourist attractions you visit, the more it is worth it.

 First thing before traveling to Jordan, you should consider purchasing the Jordan Pass, and buying it online before the flight would save you from wasting time in line once you arrive.
 Once the payment is made, you’ll receive a confirmation email with a QR code, which is pretty much it.
 After that, you can print the PDF copy or show it on your phone.
 After that, you need to validate your Jordan Pass on arrival, and you’re good to go.

 As a tip, you’ll come across the Jordan Pass counters at the airport.
 If there are only a few people, wait in line to validate the email, but if you see a massive crowd in front of you, pass this area.
 Next, you’ll come across other counters, with no one waiting in line, where you can validate your confirmation email.
 Only now, you should get to a custom counter, where you’ll show your passport and visa.

 From now on, all you have to do is show the Jordan pass at any tourist attractions across Jordan, and you’re free to roam.